• Home

 At a very high level, there are basically three different kinds of products you can use for fertilizing houseplants: granules, liquids, or spikes.
 When it comes to choosing between them, there really is no right or wrong answer.

 They all have their own unique benefits and convenience factors.
 It really comes down to your preference.
-You certainly could start with one, and then switch it up in order to find the one you like the best.
+You certainly could start with one, and then switch it up to find the one you like the best.

 Slow Release Granules